Chicago Style: Author-Date System

 Summarizing

-Include an in-text citation whenever you summarize the ideas of another author.
+Include an in-text citation whenever you summarize or paraphrase the ideas of another author.
 Use only the surname of the author followed by the year of publication.

 Multiple Authors